A weak formulation of free boundary problems and its application to hydrodynamic limits of particle systems with selection: Convergence

-In this section the convergence result is proved based on the uniqueness of solutions to the PDE.
-It proceeds in four steps.
-First, in Lemma \ref{lem4}, the rescaled processes are shown to satisfy equation \eqref{054} with a certain error term.
+In this section the convergence result is proved based on the FBP uniqueness, yielding the proof of Theorem \ref{th2}.
+Throughout, the assumptions of Theorem \ref{th2} hold.
+The main steps are as follows.
+In Lemma \ref{lem4}, the normalized processes are shown to satisfy a version of equation \eqref{r4} with an error term.
 Lemma \ref{lem6} establishes tightness of these processes.
-Existence of measurable density for any subsequential limit of $\bar\xi^N$ is argued in Lemma \ref{lem5}.
-Then, Lemma \ref{lem7} shows that subsequential limits satisfy the ORA condition.
-The proof of Theorem \ref{th2} appears at the end of the section.
+Existence of a measurable density for any limit point of the sequence $\bar\xi^N$ is shown in Lemma \ref{lem5}.
+In Lemma \ref{lem7}, the final, crucial step shows that the complementarity condition is preserved under the limit.